EsoCoding/gtk-d-makefile/README.md

-# Gtk-d
+# GTK-D
-D language wrapper for Gtk-4

-**Gtk-d is unofficial mix of [Gtk_D](https://github.com/KonstantIMP/gtk_d) and [GtkD](https://gtkd.org/) version with some extra features**
+#### GTK-d is the continuation of [GtkD](https://gtkd.org/) which no longer seems to be under active development. ####

-#### Description
+## Description

-This is another Gtk-d version for Gtk-4 and some other Gtk libs like Adwaita, Shumate, Gstreamer.
-I am planning to add some more library's and add some extra options like a extending templates.
-If you want to contribute, help, support or if you just want discuss and talk about Gtk-d related subjects, please join us at irc/matrix [matrix](https://matrix.to/#/#gtkd:matrix.org) gtk-d channel.
+GTK-d is a DLang wrapper for Gtk-4 and some other Gtk library's like Adwaita, Shumate.
+You can use all libraries together or take one you need thanks to DUB submodules.

 #### TODO
 1. Creating a meson.build file for Gtk-d